-The HI-6136 provides several host-directed RAM self-tests, as well as an automatic (but optional) RAM self-test performed after Master Reset.
-In addition, on-line analog and off-line digital transmit/receive loopback tests are provided for RT terminal mode.
+The HI-6137 provides several host-directed RAM self-tests, as well as an automatic (but optional) RAM self-test performed after Master Reset.
+In addition, on-line analog and off-line digital transmit/receive loopback tests are provided, with different options for BC and RT terminal modes.